Desktop

 Mapping the Ecosystem

-The trails ecosystem supports a layered network of internal and external users.
-Mapping the trails ecosystem was essential to understand how information flowed between field staff, national leadership, and external partners.
+A layered network of internal and external users required ecosystem mapping to clarify how trail data flows between field staff, leadership, and partners.

 Diagram of trails ecosystem roles from district and forest staff to regional, national, and external stakeholders